·

 6. Tupperware container

-In case you already have some Tupperware containers, you can use it also for freezing your bread.
+You can use Tupperware to freeze your bread without single-use plastics.
 If the box is smaller, cut the bread into slices.
 You can use plastic or glass containers.

 How To Freeze Bread Without Plastic (6 Ideas) - Almost Zero Waste